aruba/pycentral/CONTRIBUTIONS.md

 ## Coding Conventions

 1. Python code should conform to PEP-8.
-PyCharm editor has a built-in PEP-8 checker.
 1. Since this is a collaborative project, document your code with comments that will help other contributors understand the code you write.
 1. When in doubt, follow conventions you see used in the source already.